Overview

 partner of the private funds.
 In addition, we provide investment advisory services to approximately

-2,700 advisory clients and serve as investment manager to the private funds.
-Freestone and our
+2,900 advisory clients and serve as investment manager to the private funds.
+Freestone and

-affiliates likely will participate in or sponsor other investment vehicles and service additional advisory
+our affiliates likely will participate in or sponsor other investment vehicles and service additional

 In some cases, a particular investment opportunity is desirable and appropriate for all or some of

-our advisory clients and the private funds, but the amount of capital that may be allocated to the
+our advisory clients and the private funds, but the amount of capital that could be allocated to the

-between and among the advisory clients and the private funds.
-We intend to allocate the opportunity
+interest between and among the advisory clients and the private funds.
+We intend to allocate the

-among the advisory clients and the private funds in a manner we believe is fair and equitable over
+opportunity among the advisory clients and the private funds in a manner we believe is fair and

 In addition, many times we recommend that advisory clients invest in the private funds.
 Because